thomasalonsoo/fondateur_automobile/README.md

 Innovation / modèle a été conçue par → Fondateur ou Organisation Innovation / modèle a été présentée à → Lieu (salon, course, exposition) Innovation / modèle a été publiée / brevetée en → Année / lieu

+## Draw.io integration

+This repository supports storing diagrams created with diagrams.net (Draw.io).
+Place `.drawio` source files under the `diagrams/` folder.
+A GitHub Actions workflow (`.github/workflows/drawio-export.yml`) automatically exports `.drawio` files to PNG and SVG in `diagrams/exports` on push.
+You can also trigger the workflow manually from the Actions tab on GitHub.

+See `diagrams/README.md` for usage notes and conventions.